uhohgio/2DProject583/README.md

 # 2DProject583

 <h2>Overview: </h2>

 This 2D project entitled "My Skibidi Sigma" is a brainrot-inspired dating sim where the main character played by you tries to gain "Aura" by having conversations with girls in a college library setting.

+*For all intents and purposes this is a gag and I do not use brain-rotting vocabulary on a regular basis but I did spend far too much time building all of the assets and ideas for this to go overlooked*

 <h2>Description: </h2>